 Since MOCA-Peds is open-book, you’re allowed to use digital or print references during the assessment!
 Just don’t ask your friends—sorry, no calls for help!
-So make sure your “open book” materials—ahem, QuickREF for 2023 MOCA-Peds Learning Objectives— are prepped before you start your assessment.
-(Keep in mind that you only get five minutes to answer each question, so be sure you prepare!)
+So make sure your “open book” materials—ahem, QuickREF— are prepped before you start your assessment.
+(Keep in mind that you only get 5 minutes to answer each question, so be sure you prepare!)

 For each question—whether it's related to a learning objective or featured reading—you'll see a clinical vignette followed by a multiple-choice question.

 To take the assessment, you can use a computer, tablet, or smartphone.
 Just make sure you have reliable internet service since the ABP won't reset questions on an individual basis, like in the case of an internet outage.
 The ABP has also released a mobile app that will allow you to answer questions from your phone.

 Pro tip: Choose your answer early, and then verify if it’s correct before submission.
 Even if you haven’t submitted the answer, it’s still counted if you lose internet connection or run out of time while verifying in your QuickREF.

 "Perfect study guide for the MOCA-Peds Exam.
 Every thing you need to know is in the study guide.
 Organized and easy to use reference during the test.
 I can’t wait to get the next edition."